Homework

 What is the purpose of homework?

 At Westlands, we believe that the purpose of homework is to encourage the development of key skills and our RADAR values, including those of resilience, achievement and aspiration.
 Homework provides our students with further opportunities, beyond the school day, to retain and develop their knowledge and skills.
-Homework has a positive impact on average (+5 month progress), particularly with pupils in secondary school.
+Homework has a positive impact on average (+5 month progress), particularly with students in secondary school.

 Why is homework important?